salilp42/ARCUS/README.md

 # ARCUS: Automated Radiological Curation & Unification System

-ARCUS is a production-ready framework for curating and harmonizing multi-site medical imaging datasets, with a focus on privacy-preserving federated learning.
-It combines advanced deep learning techniques for quality control and harmonization with a robust federated training infrastructure.
+ARCUS is a framework for curating and harmonizing multi-site medical imaging datasets, with a focus on privacy-preserving federated learning.
+It combines deep learning techniques for quality control and harmonization with a federated training infrastructure.

 ## Key Technical Benefits